What is hands in hair syndrome?

 #1.
 Pull your hair back and away from your face

-Most women end up fiddling with their hair when they are wearing it down.
-If that's the case for you, grab a hair clip or a hair scrunchie and put your hair up; either in a high ponytail, in a bun or wear it into an easy half up half down hairstyle.
+If you wear your hair down, you know that your hands are going to end up in your hair.
+If this sounds familiar, grab a hair clip or a hair scrunchie and put your hair up; either in a high ponytail, or into an easy half up half down hairstyle.
 Make sure that your hair is not sitting around your face.
 If you are still touching your ponytail, plait it.
 If you’re touching / pulling your baby hair (at the back of the neck) grab some hair oil or hair cream and rub these into your baby hair and pin them back with a bobby pin.

 #2.
 Occupy your hands